 Here the signature cobblestone village streets that crossed the Cuale River from the northern downtown, extend into the traditional Mexican part of the old town and where you really enjoy Vallarta.
 Truth be told, this area is newer than downtown PV, but it does feel more like a pueblo.

-There are quite a few smaller hotels and inns in this part of town, most between Olas Altas and the beach, in this case small is friendlier and more relaxed, plus, you don't need a walled in resort here, all the nightlife is a step away and during the day you can enjoy the different food options in a long list of restaurants for all tastes.
+There are quite a few smaller hotels and inns in this part of town, most are between Olas Altas and the beach, in this case, small is friendlier and more relaxed, plus, you don't need a walled-in resort here, all the nightlife is a step away and during the day you can enjoy the different food options in a long list of restaurants for all tastes.